-Founded in 1966, the National Reining Horse Association (NRHA) is an organization dedicated to the promotion of the reining horse.
-It serves as the standard setting body for the sport of Reining worldwide.
+Founded in 1966, the National Reining Horse Association (NRHA) is a nonprofit organization dedicated to the promotion of the reining horse in a fun-filled, family atmosphere.
+It serves as the standard setting body for the sport of reining worldwide.
 Check out our Historic Milestones

 What Is Reining?

 Reining is a judged event designed to show the athletic ability of a ranch type horse within the confines of a show arena.
-In NRHA competition, contestants are required to run one of thirteen approved patterns, included in the NRHA Handbook.
+In NRHA Competition, contestants are required to run a pre-selected, approved pattern, included in the NRHA Handbook.

 NRHA Hall Of Fame

-Over the years since NRHA's inception, many individuals have contributed to its growth.
-Some are human and some are equine.
-All have been exceptional!
-Exceptional in their individual accomplishments and exceptional in their contribution to the sport of Reining.
+Over the years, since NRHA's inception, many individuals have contributed to its growth.
+Some are human and some are equine; all have been exceptional - exceptional in their individual accomplishments and exceptional in their aid to the sport of reining!

-In recognition of these individuals, NRHA instituted the NRHA Hall of Fame as a continuing acknowledgement of the contribution of these exceptional contributors.
-The Hall of Fame can be visited in person at the NRHA headquarters in Oklahoma City, Oklahoma.
+In recognition of these individuals, NRHA instituted the NRHA Hall of Fame as a continuing acknowledgement of the contributions of these exceptional patrons.
+The Hall of Fame can be visited in person at NRHA Headquarters in Oklahoma City, Oklahoma.

 Million Dollar Earners

-In 1993, Hollywood Jac 86, a leading NRHA Sire for many years, was the first sire to accumulate over $1,000,000 in offspring earnings.
-In 1995, Bill Horn, one of the sports founding members and leading riders, became the first person to win over $1,0000,000 in NRHA competition.
+In 1993, Hollywood Jac 86, a leading NRHA Sire for many years, was the first sire to accumulate over $1,000,000 in NRHA Offspring earnings.
+In 1995, Bill Horn, one of the sport’s founding members and leading riders, became the first person to win over $1,0000,000 in NRHA competition.
 These were astounding milestones for the sport of reining and prompted the association to institute a program that will continue to recognize individuals that achieve this level of accomplishment.
-Since then, a small number of others have joined this elite group - the NRHA's Million Dollar Earners.
+Since then, a number of others have joined this elite group - the NRHA's Million Dollar Earners

 Our Premier Events

-3-year-old horses ride for their chance to win $150,000 in total championship earnings, with a total purse and prizes totaling nearly $2.3 Million to exhibitors!
-Nearly 3,000 entries competing in all classes, three special reining horse sales and approximately 125,000 spectators from more than 20 countries...
-NRHA's finest million dollar event held in late fall in Oklahoma City, Oklahoma.
+3-year-old horses ride for their chance to win $350,000 in total championship earnings, with a total purse and prizes totaling nearly $2.3 million to exhibitors!
+NRHA's finest million-dollar event, comprised of nearly 3,000 entries competing in all classes, three special reining horse sales and approximately 125,000 spectators from more than 20 countries, is held in late fall in Oklahoma City, Oklahoma.